-Corporate property insurance products: The annual increase in profit is basically due to the growth in the insurance stock, which is able to offset the related costs and services.
+Corporate property insurance products (annual profit improvement: HUF 305 million): The annual increase in profit is due to the significant growth in the insurance stock, which offset the increase of related costs and services.
 The product group is characterized by a low claim ratio.
-The product group includes large volume contracts as well, each of which's profitability differs from the average.
-Corporate property insurances are typically backed in a high proportion by reinsurance contracts, reducing the Company's capital requirements.
+Factors affecting profitability include amongst others, in addition to the acquisition costs linked to the contracts, the reinsurance contracts covering own risks and also their costs, which reduce the profitability of the product group, while significantly reducing the need for solvency capital.

-Suretyship insurance products: The decrease of altogether HUF 359 million in result is due to two reasons: (i) last year's significant operating result has not yet occurred this year, (ii) the decrease in result is partly offset by a reduction in reserves in the second quarter of 2023 due to the strengthening of the forint.
+Suretyship insurance products (annual profit decline: HUF 600 million): The year-on-year decrease in result is due to two reasons: (i) the significant level of the operating result on claim reserves of the comparative period has not yet occurred this year, (ii) the deterioration in the result is compounded by the increase in the costs related to claims settlement accounted for in the period.